MHDRADI1993/assessment-test/README.md

 │       │   └── steps packages/

-│       │       └── steps defenitoin classes  #(features steps classes and the hooks class that contain the tags needed like @before or @after ,.... for each test cases execution)
+│       │       └── steps definition classes  #(features steps classes and the hooks class that contain the tags needed like @before or @after ,.... for each test cases execution)

 |       |    └── bases classes/

-│       │       └── basses classes defenition  #(define the business classes , the common classes that interact with the web elements)
+│       │       └── basses classes definition  #(define the business classes , the common classes that interact with the web elements)

 |       |    └── bases setup package/

 │       │       └── setup.java    #(initialize the framework and the web driver for multiple browsers)

-|       |       └── utils.java   #(support class contain helper functions defenition)
+|       |       └── utils.java   #(support class contain helper functions definition)

 |       |    └── config package/

-│       │       └── config_file.properties  #(define the url for the web application with the pathes for the multiple web drivers)
+│       │       └── config_file.properties  #(define the url for the web application with the report path)

 |       |    └── runners package/

-│       │       └── runners file defenition   #(define which feature file to be executed and the tag name with the steps defenition path)
+│       │       └── runners file definition   #(define which feature file to be executed and the tag name with the steps defenition path)

 |       |    └── ui features/

-│       │       └── features files  #(contian the scenario decleration using gerkins )
+│       │       └── features files  #(contain the scenario declaration using gherkins )

 │       └── resources/

-│           └── browsers web drives files #( executables web drivers files multiple browsers testing )

 │
 ├── pom.xml         #(define the maven dependencies)